-- is paid partial care allowance for one of the children in the family
+- you are paid partial care allowance for one of the children in your family

-- does casual work without being in continuous employment.
+- you do casual work without being in continuous employment

-- falls ill and is on sick leave for at least 4 weeks without interruption (short sick leaves do not affect the benefit).
-The entitlement to flexible care allowance ends when the incapacity for work starts.
+- you fall ill and are on sick leave for at least 4 weeks.
+The entitlement to flexible care allowance ends if you become unfit for work..

 Maximum payment period

-Flexible care allowance can be paid until the child reaches the age of 3 years.
+You can get flexible care allowance until your child reaches the age of 3.
 The flexible care allowance is not paid for periods shorter than one month.
-But if the flexible care allowance and other child care benefits have been granted for at least one month in total, the flexible care allowance can, however, also be granted for a shorter period than one month.
 The allowance period does not have to start from the beginning of the month.